 Adam Geller, Founder and CEO

-He is New Jersey Governor Chris Christie's pollster, having polled for him in 2009, 2013 and for his campaign for President.
+Adam is New Jersey Governor Chris Christie's pollster, having polled for him in 2009, 2013 and for his Presidential campaign.

 Adam's roster of Congressional clients includes Congressman Dave Trott (R-MI); Congressman Tom MacArthur (R-NJ); David Schweikert (R-AZ); Tim Walberg (R-MI); Tom McClintock (R-CA); Leonard Lance (R-NJ) and Rodney Frelinghuysen (R-NJ).

-Other clients for whom Adam continues to poll and advise include the National Republican Congressional Committee, (NRCC) the Club for Growth, the JW Pope Civitas Institute, and the United States Chamber of Commerce.
+Other clients for whom Adam continues to poll and advise include the Republican Governor’s Association, National Republican Congressional Committee, (NRCC), and the JW Pope Civitas Institute.

 In addition to his political work, Adam conducts survey research, focus and dial groups and strategic consulting for major corporations and firms in the energy, financial, telecommunications, tobacco, gaming, and retail industries.

 In 2015, Adam conducted polling jointly sponsored by the Philadelphia Daily News, the Philadelphia Inquirer, and NBC-10 for the Democratic Mayoral primary in Philadelphia.
 The poll was the only publicly released survey to accurately predict the margin of victory of Jim Kenney.

 In 2014, Adam served as one of the lead pollsters for the Republican Governor's Association (RGA), in a year when the RGA achieved unprecedented fundraising and political success throughout the nation.

 Also in 2014, one of Adam's clients, Delaware State Treasurer Ken Simpler, became the first successful non-incumbent Republican to win a statewide office in Delaware in twenty years.